 "Um, well, I was wondering," he said.
-"You know that it is Christmas Eve, and although I realize that you are not a Catholic, or even a Christian, I was hoping you might possibly agree to join me for the midnight mass at the old cathedral down the road."
+"You know that it is Christmas Eve and, although I realize that you are not a Catholic, or Christian, I was hoping you might possibly agree to join me for the midnight mass at the old cathedral down the road?"

-"You don't have to if you don't want to," he gushed, trying to cover the hurt in his eyes.
+"You don't have to if you don't want to," he blurted, trying to cover the hurt in his eyes.
 "It was only a suggestion, a thought really.
-It's OK if you--"
+It's OK if you—"

 Kurt, however, knew exactly the worries that had spurred her tentative words.
 Reaching into his trouser pocket, he pulled out what seemed to be a bulky sports watch.

 "We won't have to worry about any of that, Liebe," he assured her, strapping the watch to his wrist.
 "Professor Xavier has presented me with an early Christmas present specifically so I could attend the midnight mass tonight."